pocketsizefund/pocketsizefund/README.md

 ```

 We want to rapidly iterate our research-first mindset by constantly launching with an MVP implementations for every initiative.

+### Principles

+An unordered and non-exhaustive list of principles we work towards:

+- Test in production
+- Always roll forward
+- Systems over process
+- No code is good code
+- Never write documentation
+- Git is truth

 ## Development